CosminPerRam/Blockudokuplusplus/README.md

 # Blockudoku++
 This game is a copy of the Blockudoku mobile game ([Android](https://play.google.com/store/apps/details?id=com.easybrain.block.puzzle.games&hl=en&gl=US), [IOS](https://apps.apple.com/us/app/blockudoku-block-puzzle-game/id1452227871)) written in C++14 using SFML, originally made as the final project for the university's OOP class.
+See a video comparison between the original game and this one [here](https://youtu.be/3Z-Xvgebu6Y).

 ## Resources
 The game uses audio effects from the original Blockudoku game.